-- (1) Whenever translucent sub-allowance water is released under clause 64, the translucent sub-allowance is to be debited as follows: - (a) if the flow arriving at Marebone Weir in relation to the release minus downstream water orders and associated losses is less than or equal to the flow specified in subclause_clause 64 (3) (b)- a volume equal to the flow arriving at Marebone Weir minus downstream water orders and associated losses, and minus the daily flow rate specified in subclause_clause 64 (2) (c), - (b) if the flow arriving at Marebone Weir in relation to the release minus downstream water orders and associated losses is greater than the flow specified in subclauseclause 64 (3) (b)- a volume equal to the flow specified in subclauseclause 64 (2) (c). - (2) In this clause, downstream water orders and associated losses means the volume of water required to meet orders to take water downstream of the Marebone Weir, and the transmission losses associated with delivery of those water orders.
+- (1) Whenever translucent sub-allowance water is released under clause 64, the translucent sub-allowance is to be debited as follows: - (a) if the flow arriving at Marebone Weir in relation to the release minus downstream water orders and associated losses is less than or equal to the flow specified in subclause 64 (3) (b)- a volume equal to the flow arriving at Marebone Weir minus downstream water orders and associated losses, and minus the daily flow rate specified in subclause 64 (2) (c), - (b) if the flow arriving at Marebone Weir in relation to the release minus downstream water orders and associated losses is greater than the flow specified in subclause 64 (3) (b)- a volume equal to the flow specified in subclause 64 (3) (b) minus the daily flow rate specified in subclause 64 (2) (c). - (2) In this clause, downstream water orders and associated losses means the volume of water required to meet orders to take water downstream of the Marebone Weir, and the transmission losses associated with delivery of those water orders.